NMR spectra have signals, not peaks. Typical 13C NMR chemical shifts show up in four regions:

 13C NMR chemical shifts and multiplicities of common deuterated NMR solvents

 The ortho-proton of an aromatic ring is most affected by the nature of the substituent.

-The chemical shift of alkene protons is also influenced by electron-withdrawing/donating substituents.
+The chemical shift of alkene protons is also affected by a +M or a -M substituent.
 Note that the signal of the proton furthest away from the substituent is shifted most.